-UPDATE: The XA20 has just been replaced by the XA30.
-Physically the new camera looks identical but it has an all-new ‘CMOS PRO’ sensor for better low light performance, and optional ‘Highlight Priority’ and ‘Wide DR’ modes for better results in difficult or contrasty light.
+UPDATE: The XA20 has now been replaced by the XA11.
+Physically the new camera looks identical but it has a ‘CMOS PRO’ sensor for better low light performance, and optional ‘Highlight Priority’ and ‘Wide DR’ modes for better results in difficult or contrasty light.

-I bought a Canon XA20 a couple of months ago.
+I bought a Canon XA20 to use on an education project.
 Why buy a camcorder like this with a fairly small sensor?
 Doesn’t everyone use DSLRs nowadays?

-Yes, a DSLR like the Canon T5i/700D or a mirrorless camera like the Panasonic GH4 is the cheapest way to get good image quality.
+Yes, a DSLR mirrorless camera is an affordable way to get good image quality.
 But they’re not the best choice for everyone.
 It’s all about what kind of films you want to make.

 DSLRs and mirrorless cameras are basically stills cameras.
 Video is an extra that’s been added on, so they have drawbacks.
 You’re going to need extra gear if you want to use them seriously for filming.
 If you have the time, and you can work around their limitations, you can get great results.
 But if you’re shooting news, events, and maybe documentaries, you should look at camcorders as well.

 My verdict on the XA20?
 It’s great.
-After shooting with SLRs for the last few years I’d forgotten how much easier it is to film with a ‘real’ camcorder.
+After shooting with SLRs for a few years I’d forgotten how much easier it is to film with a ‘real’ camcorder.
 And the XA20 is a very well designed camcorder.

 What’s professional about it?

 The main pro feature is the top handle.
 Take this off and it just looks like a large amateur camcorder.
 Specifically, it look just like its less expensive baby brother, the HF-G30.
 If you’re on a budget, you could get one of these instead.

 The XA20 has proper dials to control audio levels.
 Here it is with a Rodelink wireless mic.